athias/RHEL_STIG_Baseline/README.md

 environment based on needs and capabilities.
 Build Documents are available for RHEL 6 and RHEL 7.

+## Enclave Variables

+The Enclave Varibles is designed to allow these scripts to be easily configured for multiple environments.
+There are a limited number of enclave specific configurations, and this is an attempt to identify as many as possible.
+If used correctly, this combined with the build scripts and document can almost completely automate building a new system.
+Proper care and feeding of these variables is important.

 ## RHEL Scripts

 Each script is designed to be kernel independent.
 They will each perform an